gall-levi-code/Syronius_FRAME/README.md

 ### After install
 Once running, open the Portal:
 - `http://<frame-host>/dashboard`

-## Contributing / Changing the spec

-- Spec changes should be made via PRs with clear diffs.
 - If a change modifies a contract (file format / endpoint), update or add a schema in `docs/schemas/`.
 - Record non-trivial decisions in `docs/adr/` (one decision per file).